Cancer of the Testicle (cont.)

 - Tumor markers may assist in predicting the type of cancer, its extent, and how it might respond to treatment.

-- Tumor markers are checked regularly throughout and after treatment to detect response to treatment and remaining disease.
+treatment has begun, then tumor markers will be checked regularly throughout and after treatment to detect response to treatment and remaining disease.

 Some individuals may have their urine tested for signs of damage to the organs of the urinary tract, which are closely related to the reproductive organs.